agentlang-ai/agentlang-docs/docs/rbac.md

  :U)
 ```

-A *super-user* may evaluate a custom dataflow to add a user to the "manager" role.
+A *superuser* may evaluate a custom dataflow to add a user to the "manager" role.
 Super-users and configuration related to
 rbac is discussed in the section on [rbac-settings](#rbac-settings).

 ## RBAC on relationships